Hearne Family Newsletter

 COVID-19 Student Absence Policy

 - On-Campus Student Absences: If an on-campus student is absent for a reason that is acceptable to the administrator, the student can still earn the daily attendance credit by fulfilling the remote attendance requirement.
-A staff member will need to call the student about working in Schoology to be counted present remotely.
+Students should log in to the teacher's Zoom and complete assignments in Schoology to be counted present remotely.

 - If a student is unable to attend school (including remote learning) because the student is experiencing symptoms of COVID-19 or because the student has been diagnosed with COVID-19, the absence is to be recorded as an excused absence.
 As with any medically excused absence, the student will be required to provide documentation.